richafnu/Viva/Viva/glint/communicate/results-rollout-templates.md

 ***

-### Template 6 - How to have effective conversation, for managers and HRBPs
+### Email template 6 - How to have effective conversation, for managers and HRBPs

 **To**: [First and last name], HRBPs and Managers​ <br>
 **From**: [First and ast name], [CHRO/Senior Human Resources Business Partner/Other] <br>